21 Day Cruises

 A typical 20 night cruise in the Caribbean might depart from San Francisco in the United States and terminate in Sydney, Australia.
 En route, you could pass by the natural beauties of the Hawaiian Islands, unsurpassed in their attraction.
 You could also see the Samoan Islands of Polynesia and the crowning Jewel of the Pacific, Fiji.
 Such a trip could also include two weeks of the open waters, as well, allowing you plenty of time to explore every possible entertainment the ship has to offer.

 If you prefer a more hands-on form of cruise travel, how about a journey to the end of the Earth that hugs the Patagonian region of South America.
-Starting and ending in Buenos Aires, the 21 day cruise in 2016 could take advantage of the inverse climates to visit the Falkland Islands.
+Starting and ending in Buenos Aires, the 21 day cruise could take advantage of the inverse climates to visit the Falkland Islands.
 You could also reach the most southerly point of the South American continent at Argentinian Ushuaia and Chilean Cape Horn, where you can see spectacular glacial formations and the rugged elements are at their most powerful.
 You could also check out the multitudinous penguin colony at Puerto Madryn – and if you’re lucky, spot some whales or even an Orca!

 Gone are the days when a journey meant simply getting from Point A to Point B. With a Cruise 1st holiday, you’re certain to enjoy your time aboard an ultramodern vessel with all the benefits of luxury and travel combined.
 Make your dream a reality today – book with Cruise 1st, and then sit back and enjoy the ride.